Ultimate Webster Real Estate Investing Guide for 2026

 Foreclosure Laws

-Professional mortgage note investors are thoroughly aware of their state’s regulations regarding foreclosure.
-Are you faced with a Deed of Trust or a mortgage?
-When using a mortgage, a court will have to agree to a foreclosure.
-A Deed of Trust permits you to file a public notice and start foreclosure.
+Successful mortgage note investors are thoroughly aware of their state's laws regarding foreclosure.
+Are you dealing with a Deed of Trust or a mortgage?
+With a mortgage, a court has to agree to a foreclosure.
+You don't need the court's permission with a Deed of Trust.

 Mortgage Interest Rates